PandasThumb/pandasthumb.github.io/_posts/2017-07-05-photography-contest-IX.md

 We encourage entries in a single, general category, which includes pictures of just about anything of scientific interest: any object of experimentation or observation, from single-celled organisms, through nematodes, fruit flies, rats, chimpanzees, and college sophomores to volcanoes, stars, and galaxies.
 In order not to omit theoreticians, we will consider computer-generated pictures and also photographs of equipment.
 Photomicrographs and electron micrographs are likewise welcomed.

 The first-place winner will receive a signed copy of <a href="http://www.amazon.com/Why-Evolution-Works-Creationism-Fails/dp/0813545501">Why Evolution Works (and Creationism Fails)</a>, which has been donated by one of the authors.
-The National Center for Science Education will donate copies of Sahotra Sarkar's [Doubting Darwin: Creationist Designs on Evolution](https://www.amazon.com/Doubting-Darwin-Creationist-Designs-Evolution/dp/1405154918) and Barbara Forrest and Paul R. Gross's [Creationism's Trojan Horse: The Wedge of Intelligent Design](https://www.amazon.com/gp/product/B00VCAK16K/) to the second- and third-place winners.

 If we get enough entries, consistently with Rules 11 and 12, we may add categories and award additional prizes, presuming, of course, that we can find more prizes.